Comparative Data —

 Answer: a.
 Yes

-Comments: --it appears that because the government maintains the voter rolls, it is compulsory to be on them, but it may no longer be compulsory to vote (Parliament must pass the Bill)-- OSCE REPORT: "Voter registration is maintained by the Civil Registry and Migration Department of the MoI.
+Comments: OSCE REPORT: "Voter registration is maintained by the Civil Registry and Migration Department of the MoI.
 Every voter is issued a voting card, which can serve as an identification document on election day along with a number of other government issued documents.
-Voter lists are updated quarterly"
+Voter lists are updated quarterly" For registration on the permanent electoral roll, which gives the right to participate in all national elections and obtain a voter ID card, the applicant must: (a) be a Cypriot Citizen, (b) have reached the age of 18, and (c) be a permanent resident of Cyprus over the past six (6) months prior to the submission of the application.

 (Found a mistake?
 Please let us know.)